 Step 3: Set Fans Clockwise

-If you haven’t thoroughly cleaned your HVAC system recently, make it a priority.
+If you haven’t had your HVAC system thoroughly cleaned recently, make it a priority.
 You can clean the entire system, not just its machinery.
-Start by changing your air filters and checking for blocked ducts.
+An expert will start by changing your air filters and checking for blocked ducts.

 There are some parts of your HVAC system that you won’t be able to clean without specialized tools and knowledge.
 For the most thorough cleaning, contact Newcomb and Company to schedule a service call or to discuss a maintenance agreement.
 It’s an inexpensive way to save yourself a bundle in the long run.